emilyjwu/emilyjwu/README.md

 ### About Me
 - 🐝 I study Computer Science at Georgia Tech
-- ✏️ I'm a Teaching Assitant for Data Structures & Algorithms
+- ✏️ I'm a Teaching Assistant for Data Structures & Algorithms
 - 👩🏻‍💻 Incoming Software Engineer at Uber
 - ⚡️ I enjoy taking film photos, training for (half) marathons, and making Spotify playlists!